For more details about — and reviews of — my books and other writing,

 “The Magic of the Movies” — In the 1940s, a tipsy patron of a Hollywood bar recognizes former movie star Stewart Carey.
 She asks why he stopped making motion pictures, and he reveals a dark secret about how movies “come to life.”

-“Historical Recreation” (from the full-length play Depot People), performed as part of the Stillwater Shorts Play Festival, Sheerar Museum Auditorium in Stillwater, Oklahoma, on November 14 and 15, 2015.
+“Historical Recreation” (from the full-length play Depot People), performed at the Stillwater Shorts Play Festival, Sheerar Museum Auditorium in Stillwater, Oklahoma, on November 14 and 15, 2015.
 Director: Charissa Lee.
 Actors: Dawn Cawthon Behrens and Caleb Branam.

-“Meds: A Mini-Musical” (from the full-length Depot People), performed as part of the Judith Karmen Hospice Short Play Festival, Sheerar Museum Auditorium in Stillwater, Oklahoma, on March 29 and 30, 2014.
+“Meds: A Mini-Musical” (from the full-length Depot People), performed at the Judith Karmen Hospice Short Play Festival, Sheerar Museum Auditorium in Stillwater, Oklahoma, on March 29 and 30, 2014.
 Director: Charissa Lee.
 Actors: Bob Montgomery, Valerie Thrasher, and Kim Cox.

-“Genie in a Depot” (from the full-length play Depot People), performed as part of the Judith Karmen Hospice Short Play Festival, Sheerar Museum Auditorium in Stillwater, Oklahoma, on March 3, 2013.
+“Genie in a Depot” (from the full-length play Depot People), performed at the Judith Karmen Hospice Short Play Festival, Sheerar Museum Auditorium in Stillwater, Oklahoma, on March 3, 2013.
 Director: Jeri Seefeldt.
 Actors: Valerie Thrasher and John Thomas.

-“The Crasher,” performed as part of the Post-Meridian Radio Players’ Tomes of Terror: New Arrivals, Unity Somerville in Somerville, Massachusetts, on October 19th through 27th, 2012.
+“The Crasher,” performed at the Post-Meridian Radio Players’ Tomes of Terror: New Arrivals, Unity Somerville in Somerville, Massachusetts, on October 19th through 27th, 2012.
 Director: Michael McAfee.
 Actors: Mare Freed, Cynthia Alex, Masha Sten-Clanton, Joev Dubach, Jeffrey “Q” Quinlan, Lori-Anne Cohen, Ari Herbstman, Jay Sekora, and Stephanie Karol.